CRISPR Therapeutics AG (NASDAQ:CRSP) Expected to Post Quarterly Sales of $678.05 Million

-On average, analysts expect that CRISPR Therapeutics will report full year sales of $570.12 million for the current fiscal year, with estimates ranging from $540,000.00 to $917.04 million.
-For the next year, analysts anticipate that the company will report sales of $101.20 million, with estimates ranging from $3.50 million to $261.30 million.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for CRISPR Therapeutics.
+According to Zacks, analysts expect that CRISPR Therapeutics will report full-year sales of $457.55 million for the current fiscal year, with estimates ranging from $540,000.00 to $903.50 million.
+For the next year, analysts forecast that the business will post sales of $101.20 million, with estimates ranging from $3.50 million to $261.30 million.
+Zacks’ sales calculations are an average based on a survey of sell-side research firms that follow CRISPR Therapeutics.

 CRISPR Therapeutics AG, a gene editing company, focuses on developing transformative gene-based medicines for serious human diseases.
 The company develops its products using Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)/CRISPR-associated protein 9 (Cas9), a gene editing technology that allows for precise directed changes to genomic DNA.